Former OK corrections supervisor enabled white supremacists to attack Black inmates: court - NewsBreak

 Ware placed two pretrial detainees in “substantial risk of serious harm,” and ordered a corrections officer to use excessive force against a third pretrial detainee.

 “This high-ranking corrections official had a duty to ensure that the civil rights of pretrial detainees in his custody were not violated,” said Assistant Attorney General Kristen Clarke of the Justice Department’s Civil Rights Division.
 “The defendant abused his power and authority by ordering subordinate corrections officers to violate the constitutional rights of several pretrial detainees.
-The Civil Rights Division will continue to hold corrections officials accountable when they violate the civil rights of detainees and inmates.”What do you do if you find a stray kitten?
+The Civil Rights Division will continue to hold corrections officials accountable when they violate the civil rights of detainees and inmates.”‘Our hearts are broken’: 6 Oklahoma students killed in crash with semitrailer

 Ware was a lieutenant at the Detention Center on May 18, 2017, when he ordered corrections officers serving under him to move two Black pretrial detainees, D’Angelo Wilson and Marcus Miller, to a cell row containing white supremacist inmates whom Ware knew were a danger to Wilson and Miller, according to DOJ officials.